-When the goal is to improve your site’s visibility, increase traffic and grow revenue, it is important to have a comprehensive SEO strategy.
+When the goal is to improve your site’s visibility, increase traffic and grow revenue, it’s important to have a comprehensive SEO strategy.
 You should have a solid SEO strategy that has a blend of off- and on-page tactics.
-Off-page tactics like link building are still important but no less important than on-page tactics like header tags and properly placed keywords.
+Off-page SEO tactics like link building are still important but no less important than on-page tactics like header tags and properly placed keywords.

-Let’s dive into the role of each tag and evaluate their importance in SEO.
+Let’s dive into the role of each tag and evaluate its importance in SEO.

-Headers tags provide structure and context for your content.
-Each header should provide the reader with an idea of the information they will get from the section that follows.
+To start, let’s talk about using header tags for structuring your content.
+After all, that is their primary purpose!
+Headers tags not only provide structure but also context for your content.
+As such, each header should provide the reader with an idea of the information they will get from the section that follows.

 A great example is to think of header tags as the table of contents in a book: